Damnation Alley (film)

 Damnation Alley is a 1977 American post-apocalyptic film directed by Jack Smight, loosely based on the 1969 novel of the same name by Roger Zelazny.
 The original music score was composed by Jerry Goldsmith, and the cinematography was by Harry Stradling Jr. The film starred George Peppard, Jan-Michael Vincent, Dominique Sanda, Paul Winfield and Jackie Earle Haley.
-Poorly received with critics and audiences, it has since achieved a cult following.
+Poorly received by critics and audiences, it has since achieved a cult following.